Not currently logged in. [Login or Create an Account]

 Jana: The transportation committee continued the item, which means that they held onto it to bring it up again.
 That said, I don't know if it will get back on an agenda unless there's some new development.

 All Council committee meetings (and regular council meetings) are open to the public.
-You can find a calendar of meetings here or check out our Around the Halls series for meetings with Downtown items on the agenda.
+You can or check out our Around the Halls series for meetings with Downtown items on the agenda.

 Times are tight, but I'd be willing to contribute a couple bucks toward the trolley.
 Anyone got change for a $20?